pokt-network/pocket-economics/High-level Use Case/DevUnstakingNetwork.md

 ### Questions
 1. How often can I unstake? <br/>
-	A) A developer can enter in the amount of POKT they wish to unstake anytime but the system will only release the POKT to them at the end of the era.
+	A) A developer can enter in the amount of POKT they wish to unstake anytime but the system will only release the POKT to them at the end of the era (approx. 24 hours).
-2. Do I need to wait until the end of the third era before I unstake? <br/>
+2. Do I need to wait until the end of the third eon before I unstake? <br/>
 	A) No, a developer can unstake before the end of the third era but there will be a penalty for unstaking early (before the bonding period is over). <br/>
 3. What is the penalty for unstaking before the bonding period is over? <br/>
 	A) In the case of unstaking during the bonding period, a portion of the stake is burned while a portion is returned; the amount returned is directly proportional to how long the stake has been in the network.